Herbie001/random-string-generator/README.md

-# Hello!
-This is the Random String Generator Web Application markdown file.
+# random-string-generator web application markdown file.

 ## Motivation
 The motivation behind this project was my fascination with generating random strings.
 Additionally,